GSA/14110s101h/pages/guidance.md

 sidenav: true
 ---

-# Federal Acquiring AI Resource Guide
+# This is the Federal Acquiring AI Resource Guide

 v1.0 - December 2023